-What can ramp metering do for I-435?
+What can ramp metering do for freeways?

-Installing ramp meters on I-435 will decrease the number of sudden weaving and braking moments that happen as vehicles merge from onto the freeway from the on-ramps.
+Installing ramp meters will decrease the number of sudden weaving and braking moments that happen as vehicles merge from onto the freeway from the on-ramps.
 It will also reduce accidents and allow more vehicles to smoothly drive along the freeway.
 By regulating the flow of cars, ramp meters actually allow more cars to use the freeway.

 Hide

-Where will the ramp meters be located?
+Where are ramp meters located?

-How many on-ramps will be metered?
+How many on-ramps are metered?

 How do ramp meters work?